AlexanderZaytsev/height/README.md

 # Height

 Convert height between metric and imperial systems.
-The main target of this gem are apps that have to dela with human's height.
+The main target of this gem are apps that have to deal with human's height.

 ## Installation